I'm sooo not good at torturing so i outsource it to stalin

 I could pull the trigger.
 It would be easy, but that felt like a waste of a perfectly good bargaining position.

 "Where's your money?"
-I said, the words quick and sharp.
+I said, words quick and sharp.
 He could understand.
 People always understand when the barrel is pointed at them.

-The old man understood, but he didn't speak.
-He just shrugged.
+The old man just nodded.

 He reached slowly into his jacket.
 Before I could adjust the rifle, he pulled out a small, grimy notebook and a stub of pencil.